acfogarty/stenography/README.md

 6. implement forwardprop in javascript

-7. get more data
+7. (TODO) get more data

-8. CNN in tensorflow to predict one of 100 classes
+8. (TODO) CNN in tensorflow to predict one of 100 classes

 ------------------------------------